Indonesia women's national football team: Nicknames

 The Indonesia women's national football team has been known or nicknamed as the "Garuda Pertiwi".
 The name is derived from two words: "Garuda," which is taken from Indonesia's national emblem, Garuda Pancasila, and is also a nickname for the men's team; and "Pertiwi," which signifies Ibu Pertiwi (English: Mother Prithvi or Mother Earth), a national personification of Indonesia that symbolizes the concept of Tanah Air (English: land and water), representing the Indonesian motherland.

 Colors

 Erspo is the national team's kit provider, a sponsorship that began in 2024 and is contracted to continue until at least 2026.
 Previously the team's kit was supplied by Nike and Mills.
-Indonesia also wears other apparel, only when they compete in international sports events such as the Asian Games and the Southeast Asian Games.
+Indonesia also wears other apparel, only when they compete in international sports events such as the Asian Games and the SEA Games.
 In those events Indonesia wears Li-Ning, this is due to the Asian Games and SEA Games being multi-sports events all of whose contingents are under the Indonesian National Olympic Committee (NOC).